Ways of 20th century can not serve India, says PM, stresses need for railway reforms | Science-Environment

 Needs of the 21st century India can not be fulfilled by the ways of the previous century, Prime Minister Narendra Modi said while inaugurating several projects in Gujarat including the redeveloped Gandhinagar railway station with a luxury hotel atop it on Friday.

-The refurbished station with a five-storey hotel was the ''trailer'' of the new avatar of the Indian Railways, he said, adding that common people will now get airport-like facilities at railway stations.
+The various railway projects inaugurated by him during the day were the ''trailer'' of the new avatar of the Indian Railways, he said, adding that common people will now get airport-like facilities at railway stations.

 Among the works Modi inaugurated via video link was also the redeveloped Vadnagar railway station where, in his younger days, he had helped his father run a tea stall.